 Setup an access password

-Once you have setup the router make sure to have a password setup for WIfI access .
+Once you have set up the router make sure to have a password setup for WiFi SSID access.
 The option should be available under Network Tab.
 The password should be Complex and should follow the password policies of your router.
 This password will be used to connect to the network.
 Once done, save your changes and exit.

 Test your Network